2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar island/island.jar -i input.mesh -o island.mesh -s rectangle -b tropical -e hills -l 11 -a 5 -r 11 -soil wet -c 10
 ```

+-c <arg> is the number of citieto be generated on the island.
+Note that roads cross lakes via bridges.

 ## Pathfinder

 The Pathfinder project is a sub-project within this repository that provides an implementation of a graph-based algorithm to find the shortest path between two nodes in a graph, as well as a general-purpose Graph ADT that represents nodes and edges and an interface to define the public contract of "finding a path between two nodes."